Same-sex marriage begins in parts of Alabama, thwarted in others

 In April, the Supreme Court is set to hear oral arguments in cases concerning marriage restrictions in four states.
 A ruling, due by the end of June, will determine whether the remaining 13 state bans can remain intact.

-(Additional reporting by Lawrence Hurley in Washington; Writing by Jonathan Kaminsky; Editing by Will Dunham, Grant McCool and Cynthia Osterman)
+(Additional reporting by Lawrence Hurley in Washington; Writing by Jonathan Kaminsky; Editing by Will Dunham and Grant McCool)